kamranahmedse/developer-roadmap/data/guides/http-caching.md

-In one of the previous posts, I discussed about [HTTP and where it stands at this point](/guides/journey-to-http2).
-This is one is going to be specifically about the caching.

 As users, we easily get frustrated by the buffering videos, the images that take seconds to load, pages that got stuck because the content is being loaded.
 Loading the resources from some cache is much faster than fetching the same from the originating server.
 It reduces latency, speeds up the loading of resources, decreases the load on server, cuts down the bandwidth costs etc.

 ### Introduction